bpatient78/discovery/README.md

 ### What are the interoperability interfaces?

+## Coordination with other organisations

+This work is closely related to work done in other organisations and bodies.
+This work effort will seek to take input from other experts while attempting  to bring them together to coordinate on this issue.

+Outreach should take place to at least:
+- ITU-T SG17
+- Anthropic
+- OpenAI
+- Amazon
+- GCS
+- Linux Foundation

 ## Proponents

 This is a list of people who contributed to the discussions that led to this work description.
 Draw no conclusions from the ordering of people in this list.
 - Nic Williams <nwilliams@infoblox.com>
 - Laurent Ciavaglia <laurent.ciavaglia@nokia.com>